First-order convergence for $321$-avoiding permutations: Preliminaries

 \subsection{Elementary equivalence}

-We will classify the models in terms of the sentences that they satisfy.
-The following equivalence relations assume that the structures that are compared are defined on the same language.
+We will classify the models according to the first-order sentences that they satisfy.
+The equivalence relations below compare structures defined over the same language.

-\begin{definition} \normalfont The two models $\cal{A}$ and $\cal{B}$ are \textit{elementarily equivalent}, denoted by $\cal{A} \equiv \cal{B},$ if their truth values agree on all first-order sentences.
-They are called \textit{k-elementarily equivalent}, denoted by $\cal{A} \equiv_k \cal{B}$, if they agree on all sentences with quantifier depth less than or equal to $k$. \end{definition}
+\begin{definition} \normalfont Two models $\cal{A}$ and $\cal{B}$ are \emph{elementarily equivalent}, denoted $\cal{A} \equiv \cal{B}$, if they agree on all first-order sentences.
+They are \emph{$k$-elementarily equivalent}, denoted $\cal{A} \equiv_k \cal{B}$, if they satisfy exactly the same first-order sentences of quantifier depth at most $k$.
+The equivalence classes induced by $\equiv_k$ will be referred to as the \emph{$k$-equivalence classes}. \end{definition}